Compare Tree Removal Estimates Now

 1. Dead or Dying Trees

-A dead tree can easily tip over, lose its branches, or fall and hit nearby installations such as buildings, garages and even injure passers-by.
-Dead trees are considered hazardous because the roots that keep the anchored to the ground are not weak and rotting.
+A dead tree can easily tip over, lose its branches, or fall and hit nearby installations such as buildings, and garages and even injure passers-by.
+Dead trees are considered hazardous because the roots that keep them anchored to the ground are not weak and rotting.
 All dead trees fall over eventually, so they should be removed.
 Dead trees can be identified by the following characteristics

 - Dry or rotten trunk